-A divorce is usually a stressful and emotional event — more so when it involves joint home ownership.
-If your ex has stopped paying the mortgage, it’s important to understand your legal position and your responsibilities.
+A divorce is usually a stressful and emotional event — more so when it involves joint homeownership.
+If your ex has stopped paying the mortgage, it’s essential to understand your legal position and responsibilities.

 We’ve put together a short guide on what to do when a joint homeowner neglects their financial obligations.

 Who is liable when a partner stops paying the mortgage?

 If your name is on the mortgage, you’re liable for the repayments — whether or not you’ve been responsible for them in the past.
 If your partner suddenly stops making payments and you fall into arrears, your credit rating will be affected.
 And you’ll be jointly liable for any interest charges.